BruceEckel/functional_error_handling/Slides.md

 ### Error Handling

 - Messy history with different approaches
-- Usually global solutions with race conditions
+- Usually: global solutions with race conditions
 - Hard to compose
 - The domain of the OS or the language?
     - Initial OS experiments, including resumption